learn-academy-2021-charlie/wildlife-tracker-Byarenny/README.md

 Hint: Checkout the Ruby on Rails API docs on how to include associations.
 Story: As the consumer of the API, I can run a report to list all sightings during a given time period.
-Hint: Your controller can look like this:
+Hint: Your controller can look like this: class SightingsController < ApplicationController def index
+    sightings = Sighting.where(date: params[:start_date]..params[:end_date])
+    render json: sightings
+  end
+end

+Remember to add the start_date and end_date to what is permitted in your strong parameters method.